Utak-West/Top-Notch/README.md

-# Top Notch Renovations & Home Services
+# Top Notch Renovations & Home Services - New Jersey

 This repository contains all the necessary files for the Top Notch Renovations & Home Services website, including static website assets, WordPress theme files, deployment scripts, and comprehensive documentation.
-Our implementation approach uses Nexter Pro templates as a foundation with Elementor Pro customization, integrating Amelia booking and other premium plugins.
+Our implementation approach uses Nexter Pro templates as a foundation with Elementor Pro customization, integrating Amelia booking and All in One SEO Pack Pro for local New Jersey SEO optimization.

 ## Project Structure